Generic Name: norethindrone acetate, ethinyl estradiol, ferrous fumarate

-8.6 Hepatic Impairment
+8.6 Renal Impairment

 8.8 Body Mass Index

-The safety and efficacy of Loestrin 24 FE in women with a body mass index (BMI) > 35 kg/m2 has not been evaluated [see Clinical Studies (14)].
+The safety and efficacy of Lo Loestrin Fe in women with a body mass index (BMI) > 35 kg/m2 has not been evaluated [see Clinical Studies (14)].

 There have been no reports of serious ill effects from overdose of oral contraceptives, including ingestion by children.
 Overdosage may cause withdrawal bleeding in females and nausea.

 The empirical formula of ethinyl estradiol is C20H24O2 and the structural formula is: